Obama campaign predicts Romney June fundraising win

-The prediction, shared by an Obama campaign official in a briefing with reporters, could achieve two objectives: raising expectations for Romney's fundraising apparatus and prodding Obama supporters into coughing up more cash.
+The prediction, shared by an Obama campaign official in a briefing with reporters, was made with at least two objectives in mind: raising expectations for Romney's fundraising apparatus and prodding Obama supporters into coughing up more cash.

-Obama officials also said they expected Republican groups to shell out $1.225 billion on broadcast advertising this year.
-Obama would be the first incumbent president to be outspent in a re-election campaign, they said.

 The former Massachusetts governor's presidential campaign topped Obama's for the first time in May, bringing in more than $76.8 million along with Republican groups.
 Obama and his Democratic allies raised some $60 million in the same period.